capitanbatata/capitanbatata.github.io/_drafts/principles_for_writing_software.md

 - You won't enjoy the process.
 - Errors are likely to happen.

+# Focus

+Put your phone in silent mode.
+Or in the fridge.
+Use the pomodoro technique or whatever helps you keep focused.

 # Be consistent

 - In the terminology used.